FireRescue1 & Fire Chief Editorial Advisory Board

 Fire Chief, Champaign (Illinois) Fire Department

-Gary Ludwig serves as the fire chief of the ISO Class 1 Champaign (Illinois) Fire Department and is the 1st Vice President for the International Association of Fire Chiefs.
+Gary Ludwig serves as the fire chief of the ISO Class 1 Champaign (Illinois) Fire Department and is the 1st Vice President for the IAFC.
 He has 41 years of fire, rescue and EMS experience.
 Ludwig previously serves with the City of St. Louis and Memphis fire departments as well as on the EMS Executive Board for the IAFC for 22 years.
 He has written over 500 articles for professional publications.
 His latest book is titled "Fully Involved Leadership."

 Fire Chief, Baltimore County (Maryland) Fire Department

-Joanne Rund began her career in 1987 in Howard County, Maryland, and was recently appointed fire chief of the Baltimore County Fire Department.
-She has served in a leadership role for 26 of her 32 years of service.
+Joanne Rund began her career in 1987 in Howard County, Maryland, and now serves as fire chief of the Baltimore County Fire Department.
 Before joining the career fire service, Rund served as a volunteer emergency services provider (EMS) in Carroll County, Maryland.
-At the national level, Rund works with the National Fallen Firefighters Foundation (NFFF) as the Region III advocate, coordinator and instructor.
-In 2006, she was elected to serve as a director-at-large with the International Association of Fire Chiefs (IAFC) Safety, Health and Survival Section for which she continues to serve.
+At the national level, Rund serves on the board of directors for the National Fallen Firefighters Foundation (NFFF).
+In 2006, she was elected to serve as a director-at-large with the IAFC Safety, Health and Survival Section for which she continues to serve.
 In 2018, Rund was accepted into the prestigious IAFC Fire Service Executive Development Institute Program.

 Executive Director, National Fallen Firefighter’s Foundation

-Fire Chief Ronald Jon Siarnicki, also one of our columnists, began his fire service career with the Prince George's County Fire/EMS Department in 1978 and with 24 years of fire, rescue and emergency medical services operational experience, he has progressed through the ranks to chief.
-In July 2001, Chief Siarnicki retired from the Prince George’s County Fire/EMS Department to take the position of executive director of the National Fallen Firefighters Foundation.
+Fire Chief Ronald Jon Siarnicki began his fire service career with the Prince George's County Fire/EMS Department in 1978, and with 24 years of fire, rescue and EMS operational experience, he has progressed through the ranks to chief.
+In July 2001, Chief Siarnicki retired from the Prince George’s County Fire/EMS Department to take the position of executive director of the National Fallen Firefighters Foundation (NFFF).

 Research Engineer, UL Firefighter Safety Research Institute